+If you are short on time, read this one-day itinerary for Petra to get the most of your day.
 Beyond Petra is Petra by Night (click the link for more details) where 15 000 candles illuminate the Siq all the way to the Treasury.
 Sweet Bedouin tea, a starry night, and a traditional Jordanian flute, set the stage for a short performance.
 It occurs three times a week from 8:30-10:30pm

 There are several hotels near the Petra site entrance.
 You can read about which ones are close by in this post on Petra hotels.
 If you want to specifically stay close to Little Petra, Choose Seven Wonders Luxury Camp or Seven Wonders Bedouin Camp